pedromelobitencourt/Learning-Notebooks/Machine Learning Specialization/Supervised Machine Learning Regression and Classification/module1.md

 We want to choose a *w* and *b* so that the J(w, b) is as smallest as possible, that is, values *w* and *b* that minimize J(w, b)

+If *w* is too large or too small, the cost increases rapidly

 ## Cost Function Visualization